An effort to save Prague's Brutalist buildings

 Exhibition Pavilion of the Trade Mission of the USSR (1971-75), in Bubeneč, Prague 6.
 This building is located just around the corner from my apartment and is now used as a Russian Orthodox Church.
 Photo credit: Národní galerie Praha

-After having viewed the exhibition, I think it’s still an open question whether it will make any headway toward that goal.
+After having now viewed the exhibition, I think it’s an open question whether the curators will have made any headway toward that goal.

 Over the years, I’ve noticed that museums in Prague often favor an overly academic, grad-school approach in the way they present their subjects.
-Exhibitions – particularly on subjects like architecture that lend themselves to wordy, theoretical treatments – tend to land on the dry side.
-They’re heavy on text and photos, while lighter on presenting real-life objects that might better convey the essence of a subject.
+Exhibitions – particularly on subjects like architecture – tend to be on the dry side.
+They’re heavy on text and photos, while lighter on presenting real-life objects that might better convey the essence of the subject.

-And that’s, perhaps, this show’s biggest flaw too.
-The exhibition opens with clear, helpful photographs of the highlighted buildings and a large map of Prague, showing the buildings’ locations and relative threat levels.
-But the meat of the exhibition itself is rather thin; the displays are divided thematically, with large panels of dense text that attempt to define Brutalism in terms of various abstract topics, such as “Composition of Volumes,” “The Inner World” and “Plasticity of Surface.”
+And that’s this show’s biggest flaw too.
+The exhibition opens with clear, helpful photographs of the highlighted buildings and a large map of Prague, showing the locations and relative threat levels.
+But the meat of the exhibition itself is thin; the displays are divided thematically, with large panels of dense text that attempt to define Brutalism in terms of various abstract topics, such as “Composition of Volumes,” “The Inner World” and “Plasticity of Surface.”

-Some of the long-form texts succeed better than others, though I might have favored a simpler approach that addressed more directly popular concerns about these “ugly” buildings.
-It might have been better to confront head-on in plain language widespread criticisms, such as why the buildings are so big or the exteriors so aggressive or the interiors so cramped (given the size of the structures).
-There are logical answers to all of these, anchored in Brutalism’s basic principles, but you have to read between the lines to find them here.
+Some of the long-form texts succeed better than others, though it might have been better if the curators had tried to confront head-on, in plain language, the widespread public criticisms that surround the buildings.
+For example, they could have tried to explain why the buildings are so big, the exteriors so aggressive or the interiors so cramped (given the size of the structures).
+There are logical answers to all of these -- anchored in Brutalism’s basic principles -- but you have to read between the lines to find them here.

-Helpful 3D renderings, architectural sketches and occasional pieces of interior design are scattered among the photographs and long-form texts, but there could have been more of this kind of thing.
-Brutalism was as much a tactile as a visual form of architecture; the architects often draped both the exteriors and interiors of the buildings in sheets of ceramic, metal, concrete and glass.
+Helpful 3D renderings, architectural sketches and occasional pieces of interior design are scattered among the photographs and long-form texts, but there could have been much more of these.
+Brutalism was as much a tactile as a visual form of architecture; the architects often draped both exteriors and interiors in sheets of ceramic, metal, concrete and glass.
 I could have imagined a “wall of forms,” where visitors could touch and feel the various construction materials.
 Some fully fitted-out interiors to highlight how the furniture, decorative elements, textiles and lighting all worked together – a “gesamtwerk” as the exhibition termed it – would have been nice too.

 An interior sketch of the lobby bar of the Hotel Intercontinental (1968-74).
 I remember that bar as being much sleazier than this photo indicates.
 Image credit: Národní galerie Praha